terjesannum/altibox-network-exporter/README.md

 docker run -d -p 8080:8080 -e ALTIBOX_USER=... -e ALTIBOX_PASSWORD=... ghcr.io/terjesannum/altibox-network-exporter:1
 ```

+*Note: Altibox seems to only support one active user session, so don't run multiple instances of this exporter.*

 ## Prometheus

 As metrics are collected on demand from Altibox' servers, don't scrape the exporter too often and tolerate slow response.
 Example scrape config: